Supply Chain Issues Causing Kitchen And Laundry Appliance Shortages

-BOSTON (CBS) — Because of supply chain issues, it may be one of the worst times in history to score a new refrigerator, oven, or washing machine.
+BOSTON (CBS) — Because of supply chain issues, it may be one of the worst times in history to buy a new refrigerator, oven, or washing machine.

 “It kept getting backordered and delayed,” McTernan says, not completely surprised.
 “I’m fortunate enough to do a reno, so if I have to wait, it’s not the end of the world.”